Special Places: Mounds Park, Willowbrook and St. Paul's biggest, most mysterious park

 With panoramic views of downtown St. Paul and the Mississippi River, Indian Mounds Park is well known as one of the metro's premier vantage points.
 A quick Google search is sure to yield many images that look familiar from postcards or local tourism webpages.

-Mounds is also renowned for its historic sites, especially the remaining burial mounds from at least two American Indian cultures, the Kaposia and Hopewell.
+Mounds is also renowned for its historic sites, especially the remaining burial mounds of the Dakota and other American Indian nations who lived in the area during the last 2,000 years.
 For a brief historical overview of these and other features, we recommend this video from the city and our local Mississippi National River and Recreation Area's National Park Service guide.

 Besides the stunning overlooks and rich history, the park is also quite convenient to use, featuring ample parking, picnic areas and trails.
 Plus, it's on a bus line (route 70).